openplayerjs/openplayerjs/README.md

 player.getElement().dispatchEvent(event);
 ```

-All [HTML5 media events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events) are supported by OpenPlayer, and it incorporates some custom ones, mostly related to Ads:
+All [HTML5 media events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events) are supported by OpenPlayerJS, and it incorporates some custom ones, mostly related to Ads:

 Event | Description
 --- | ---